 The original version in Pearson’s Magazine of April, 1896, was illustrated on six pages by G. Montbard with the verses in manuscript as part of the illustrations.

 Unfortunately, the artist completely missed the point of the poem and depicted each scene as if the speaker had been a sailor on the same vessel, with subsequent pictures of Royal Marines in action as well as fighting and drinking with sailors.
 The illustration to the opening lines (left) has the speaker as a sailor on the same ship as the Royal Marine.

-[Line 7] giddy a slang emphatic, now very dated, sometimes used by Kipling as as a substitute for a swearword, such as ‘bloody’.
+[Line 7] giddy: a slang emphatic, now very dated, sometimes used by Kipling as a substitute for a swearword, such as ‘bloody’.
 Common parlance in Stalky & Co.

-The centre fire 0.65in calibre cartridges were fed into the gun from a British designed magazine mounted on top which held 240 rounds.
+The centre fire 0.65 inch calibre cartridges were fed into the gun from a British-designed magazine mounted on top which held 240 rounds.
 The barrels were rotated manually by a hand crank at the rear of the gun – turning the crank forward rotated the entire barrel and lock unit.
-Each barrel fired as it reached the lower right hand position.
+Each barrel fired as it reached the lower right-hand position.
 The gun was mounted on a naval cone mounting.

-sees this as ‘A somewhat surrealist tribute to the initiative of the individual Marine’ and it does not seem to be related to any historical event.
-It just implies that you can rely him in any kind of awkward situation – on a bald man’s head there is no cover of any sort and in the dark there are no landmarks but the Royal Marine gets on with the job without requiring any outside help.
+John Whitehead sees this as ‘A somewhat surrealist tribute to the initiative of the individual Marine’ and it does not seem to be related to any historical event.
+It just implies that you can rely on him in any kind of awkward situation – on a bald man’s head there is no cover of any sort and in the dark, there are no landmarks but the Royal Marine gets on with the job without requiring any outside help.

 Woolwich, on the eastern outskirts of London, had been home to the Royal Artillery from 1716 and had also been home to one of the Royal Marine Divisions from 1805 to 1869.
 The barracks it had occupied was still known as the Royal Marine Barracks when the poem was written.